anfieldeire/themoviedb/README.md

 # The Movie DB
-Practice program to Connect to The Movie DB API
+Practice program to Connect to The Movie DB API, make queries and return data

 ## Pre-Requisties
 - Created on Python 3.6, virtual environment